-FIN 295 Directed Independent Study (Graphics)
+FIN-295 Directed Independent Study (Graphics)

 This course provides the student who has already completed nine credits of graphics courses an opportunity to investigate one of several areas of graphics: computer software, portfolio preparation, and research.
+Credit for this course cannot be used towards the completion of the Fine Arts Diploma, nor can these credits be transferred to any other University or College.